YMCA’S GRAND SOLUTION

 92% of students reported they swam often in the summer

 5% could swim 20 yards - a measure for kids swimming without a parent

 0% of students could perform all ten skills that were tested

 At the YMCA, we believe inability to pay the full fee should never be a barrier for safety.
 The YMCA Urban Swim initiative removes this economic barrier by offering swim lessons at a reduced price or no cost.

-URBAN SWIM ACADEMY
+URBAN LIFEGUARD ACADEMY